 SECUMAR has rigorously tested several different MOB solutions to find the best compatible systems appropriate with its stringent requirements for safety and quality.

 Yes!
-Since 1st January 2019 you can now take your inflatable lifejacket on board the aircraft.
-Each passenger may carry a life jacket with a maximum of two (2) CO₂ cartridges and no more than two spare cartridges in their luggage.
-The size limits for CO₂ cartridges in life jackets that apply until the end of 2018 have been lifted.
-These changes were made in the “Dangerous Goods Panel” of ICAO, a sub-organization of the UNO, and incorporated into the ICAO T.I.
-2019-2020 released regulations so they are valid worldwide.
-They were also included in the dangerous goods regulations of the IATA (DGR).
+Each passenger may carry two lifejackets each with a maximum of two (2) CO₂ cartridges per lifejacket and no more than two spare cartridges in their luggage.
+Generally, there is no size limit for CO₂ cartridges in lifejackets.
+These rules are developed by the “Dangerous Goods Panel” of the ICAO, a sub-organization of the UN, and incorporated into the ICAO T.I. released regulations so they are valid worldwide.
+They are also included in the dangerous goods regulations (DGR) of the IATA.
+Unfortunately, some airlines incorporate size limits for CO₂ cartridges that may complicate travling with lifejackets.